The Data Center Rundown

 Read at Bisnow→

-365 Data Centers and Aphorio Carter are collaborating to develop 200 megawatts of artificial intelligence data center capacity across various U.S. markets.
+365 Data Centers and Aphorio Carter are initiating a significant 200 MW artificial intelligence data center development initiative across various U.S. markets.

 Read at Data Center POST→